 Some people don’t tolerate histamines well, which can increase their sensitivity to particular foods high in histamine.
 The histamine tolerance test can help detect whether there’s a histamine intolerance present.

 Intestinal permeability screening is a blood lab test that measures antibodies against bacterial toxins and other proteins in the gut.
 It can enhance our understanding of the permeability of the gut lining and can help indicate whether someone has ‘leaky gut’ syndrome.
+You can read more about leaky gut here and at omnibioticlife.com.

 The last test we’ll talk about is the cross-reactive food reactivity; a blood-test for people who’ve worked on their diet but still experience the same symptoms.
 This can happen when non-gluten containing foods interact with, or are in the same vicinity as, gluten-containing foods.
 Our bodies react as if the gluten has triggered a response.
 This test helps us figure out how severe the intolerance is.